esmnext/esmx/examples/docs/src/en/api/core/app.md

 - **Type**: `() => Promise<boolean>`

-Production environment build function.
-Used for resource bundling and optimization.
+Production build function.
+Used for asset bundling and optimization.
 Returns true on successful build, false on failure.

 #### destroy

 - **Type**: `() => Promise<boolean>`

 Resource cleanup function.
-Used for shutting down servers, disconnecting connections, etc. Returns true on successful cleanup, false on failure.
+Used for server shutdown, connection termination, etc. Returns true on successful cleanup, false on failure.